 What is Homework?

 Homework is work assigned by a teacher for students to complete outside the classroom.
-Often times homework assignments are a review of what the student learned in school that day.
-It gives them an opportunity to work on their skills.
-Homework also lets the parent see what their child is learning and how well they are grasping the material.
+Often, homework assignments review what the student learned in school that day.
+It allows them to work on their skills.
+Homework also lets the parent see what their child is learning and how well they grasp the material.
 Assisting your child with homework is an excellent way to get involved in your child’s education.
-If you notice that your child’s homework is way too hard or too easy contact his or her teacher to discuss further educational support and or opportunities.
+If you notice that your child’s homework is way too hard or too easy, contact their teacher to discuss further educational support and or opportunities.

-As your child moves up in grade the homework will become more challenging.
-It is important to encourage good homework habits to help your child become successful.
-The tips listed below were taken from a variety handouts from elementary school teachers.
+As your child progresses, the homework will become more challenging.
+It is essential to encourage good homework habits to help your child become successful.
+We at Kids Play and Create took tips from various handouts from elementary school teachers.
 Here are our top picks: